cloudui/blogstack/content/post/2026-05-18-flashattn-cutlass/index.md

 > **Note**: Don't get confused between *vectorized loads* and *compute vectorization*.
 Although they have the same name, vectorized loads are about memory throughput while vectorized compute is about parallel computation.
 For example, numpy compute vectorization leverages SIMD CPU instructions to add matrices in one clock cycle.
 A GPU thread bundles a bunch of data into one load instruction to leverage higher memory bandwidth.
 Similar concept, different meanings depending on context.

 ### Copy Atoms
-Every NVIDIA GPU has a boatload of copy instructions--you can fetch 32 bytes, 64 bytes, one byte, synchronously or asynchronously.
+Every NVIDIA GPU has a boatload of copy instructions -- you can fetch 32 bytes, 64 bytes, one byte, synchronously or asynchronously.
 CuTe neatly packages these copy instructions into a core piece called an `Atom`.
 These "atomic" pieces are the core hardware instructions that you eventually pass to the `copy` function so it knows which instruction to use to copy your data.

 Ampere has a specific asynchronous `Copy_Atom` with the architecture name `SM_80`: `SM80_CP_ASYNC_CACHEGLOBAL<bit_size>` or `SM80_CP_ASYNC_CACHEALWAYS<bit_size>`.
 The `cache_global` and `cache_always` map to the PTX[^2] instructions `cp.async.cg.shared.global` and `cp.async.ca.shared.global`; `cache_global` loads straight from L2 to the destination, skipping over L1 cache, while `cache_always` also loads the data into L1.
 Most kernels use `cache_always` by default because of improved spatial and temporal locality across threads.
 But in FA2, we never reference Q, K, or V again once they're loaded into SMEM--therefore, we can bypass the L1 cache, which is slightly faster.
 It also reduces thrashing at the L1 level and allows more important data to stay in-cache.
 In practice, this is a micro-optimization and not that important.